 Also known as "Autologous rescue".
 These are the patient's cells given to restore haematopoiesis after graft failure.
-These infusions do not have to be entered, however you should report the graft failure in the appropriate follow up form.
+As there are no provisions to collect this information in the current ASTRO version, please enter this information into the Donor Cellular Infusion section, example below.
+This information will be transferred to correct data fields in the next version of the database.